 Elective Coursework Requirements.

-Students are also required to complete 18 elective units.
-Any course offered in the department that is not used to fulfill the requirements of another area of the M.A./Ph.D.
+Students are also required to complete elective units, the number of which is determined by area of specialization.
+(Ph.D. students who are not eligible to select an area of specialization are required to complete 18 elective units.)
+Any course that is not used to fulfill the requirements of another area of the M.A./Ph.D.
 Curriculum check sheet (i.e., psychological science foundations, quantitative/research foundations, wholeness curriculum, general courses, professional concentration, psychological assessment, psychological treatment, clinical practice, research requirements) can be counted toward the elective requirement.
-Students may apply up to 6 directed clinical experience units (currently PSYC 694: PhD Clinical Inquiry, although this course number is likely to change in the future) toward their elective requirement.
+Students may apply up to 6 directed clinical experience units (currently PSYC 694: Ph.D.
+Clinical Inquiry, although this course number is likely to change in the future) toward their elective requirement.

 Professional Concentration.
-Students pursuing the Ph.D. clinical degree may complete 12 of their required 18 elective units to fulfill the requirements of a professional concentration.
+Students who entered the Ph.D. program prior to Fall of 2023 may complete 12 of their required 18 elective units to fulfill the requirements of a professional concentration.
 The area of concentration should be relevant to the student's chosen plan for research and/or practice.
-The Department of Psychology has several pre-approved professional concentrations: Primary Care Psychology, Clinical Health Psychology, Neuroscience and Neuropsychology, Clinical Child, and Social Cultural Behavioral Health.
+The Department of Psychology has several pre-approved professional concentrations: Primary Care Psychology, Clinical Health Psychology, Neuroscience and Neuropsychology, Clinical Child, Psychology of Religion and Spirituality, and Social Cultural Behavioral Health.
 If a student wishes to pursue a professional concentration, they can obtain a copy of the requirements from the program/department website.
 Students should email Karen to declare a professional concentration.
 Students may also elect to create their own 12-unit professional concentration in consultation with their advisor.
 Any proposed concentration must be submitted in writing and approved by the Academic Affairs Committee before any courses are taken by the student.
+No student who enters the Ph.D. program in Fall of 2023 or later may select a professional concentration.